Residential Deck submittal requirements

 - Homeowner Affidavit (if work is to be completed by homeowner/occupant)

-- Plot plan/site plan (must include dimensions from deck to property lines/easements, show existing window wells, show existing mechanicals)
+- Plot plan/site plan (must show location of proposed deck and include dimensions from deck to property lines/easements, show existing window wells, show existing mechanicals)

 - Species of wood (Redwood, cedar, southern yellow pine, etc.)

 - Type of decking & direction of install (perpendicular to joist or diagonal)

 - distance between joists

 - Beam to post or pier